Kmaahan/3D-City-Builder/README.md

 Installation
 use this in git bash

-1.To run this project locally, follow these steps:
+1. To run this project locally, follow these steps:

  git clone https://github.com/kmaahan/3d-city-builder.git

-2.Navigate to the project directory:
+2. Navigate to the project directory:

  cd 3d-city-builder

- 3.Open the project: You can open the index.html file directly in your browser or run a local server
+ 3. Open the project: You can open the index.html file directly in your browser or run a local server

  open index.html